-A luxury, private Selous treehouse in Tanzania offers guests the chance to enjoy a safari under the stars in the middle of the African bush.
+A luxury, private Selous treehouse in the wilderness offers guests the chance to enjoy a safari under the stars in the middle of the African bush – one of Tanzania’s best safari experiences.
 You’ll experience the savannah at its most intoxicating and witness the majesty of the wilderness night sky.

 As comfortable as our bandas were, what my partner and I really wanted to experience was a night in a Selous treehouse, in the heart of the African wilderness.
 A safari under the stars is one of the unique offerings in this part of Selous.
 Our hosts readily agreed to arrange it for us.

 Exclusively reserved for two people, this Selous treehouse is a fabulous, optional extra available to guests at our lodge.
 The experience started in mid-afternoon when we left camp on foot, accompanied by an armed guide.
 We walked for about two hours through the splendid isolation of the Selous wilderness, until we arrived at our lofty home for the night.
 It was a magnificent sight, perched in the leafy branches of a giant leadwood tree overlooking a dry riverbed.
 I knew immediately that his would be no ordinary sleep out.

 Branches enveloped us as we climbed to our leafy nest.
 The Selous treehouse came with a double bed swathed in mosquito netting, and an en-suite bathroom complete with – would you believe it – a flush toilet.
 It was, quite simply, idyllic.

 We had the choice of either sleeping under the stars or under the cover of a canvas pavilion (the bed came complete with wheels, fine bed linen and a comfortable duvet).
 In fact, our ‘house’ had everything we could have wish for when sleeping up a tree in the middle of the African wilderness.